DataDog/dd-sdk-ios/MIGRATION.md

   ```
 </details>

-**NOTE**: In case of Crash Reporting and WebView Tracking usage it's also needed to add RUM and/or Logs modules to be able to report events to RUM and/or Logs respectively.
+**Note**: In case of Crash Reporting and WebView Tracking usage it's also needed to add RUM and/or Logs modules to be able to report events to RUM and/or Logs respectively.

 The `2.0` version of the iOS SDK also exposes unified API layouts and naming between iOS and Android SDKs and with other Datadog products.